-Wanderers earned this replay at The Hawthorns thanks to a dramatic 2-2 draw at Adams Park.
+Wanderers earned this replay at The Hawthorns thanks to a dramatic 2-2 draw at Adams Park on Sunday 6th December 1992.
 And like the first game, the Sky TV cameras were there to see what would again prove to an enthralling cup tie.

 Close to 5,000 Wycombe fans travelled to see if Wanderers could earn a home Third Round tie with West Ham.
 For Wanderers former Baggie trainee Andy Kerr returned to the side following suspension while on loan Brentford midfielder Paul Buckle earned his first start in a Wycombe shirt.
 West Brom had been hit with the loss of Simon Garner through injury.

 Martin O'Neill choose to play a five man midfield that saw Steve Thompson excel.
 It was from Thompson's pass on 28 minutes that Wycombe created the best opening of the first half - Keith Scott bending a right foot shot against the outside of the upright.
 At the other end Gary Strodder headed against the underside of Paul Hyde's cross four minutes before the end of a goalless first half.

 With Wanderers kicking towards the massed Buckinghamshire ranks on the open terrace there was now a real belief that Wycombe could win this.
 Thompson saw a header from Steve Guppy's free-kick headed off the line on 49 minutes but eventually The Baggies began to press.

 There were just eight minutes remaining when Wanderers hearts were broken as Guppy lost possession too close to his own penalty area and Bob Taylor whipped in a low shot past Hyde.